Updated on: January 26, 2022

 How to Make Your Website Accessible

-Businesses subject to the AODA website rules must make sure that their sites comply with Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
-While these accessibility standards don’t apply to your site just yet, there are steps you can take now to make your site more inclusive for disabled users until you’re ready for an overhaul.
+Businesses subject to the AODA website rules must make sure that their sites comply with Web Content Accessibility Guidelines (WCAG) 2.0, Level AA.
+While these accessibility standards may not apply to your site just yet, there are steps you can take now to make your site more inclusive for disabled users until you’re ready for an overhaul.

 Supply Alternative Text for Images